What is the Most Durable Flooring?

 - General resistance and stability – laminate flooring is pretty resistant to sunlight fading and moisture.
 Laminate still contains wood and should therefore still be acclimatized and you should consult a qualified installer when considering installation in a basement or bathroom.

-Also often referred to as resilient flooring (for good reason), luxury vinyl tile and plank is a relative new-comer in the flooring market, but has quickly proved to be very popular due to its durability and versatility.
+Also often referred to as resilient flooring (for good reason), LVT and LVP are relative newcomers in the flooring market, but have quickly proved to be very popular due to their durability and versatility.
 It can be installed in any room of the house, including high traffic areas, basements and bathrooms.

 Available both in work look or stone look formats, luxury Vinyl is constructed with different layers to ensure core stability and excellent resistance to wear and tear.
 Here’s what to check to ensure you get a truly durable result: